A Theory of Saving under Risk Preference Dynamics: Asymptotic Properties of Consumption and Saving

-\begin{example}[Strictly upward transitions] Suppose risk aversion increases with probability one in the next period at some state, and $R_t$ has a strictly positive lower bound (which can be arbitrarily close to zero).
-Then, by Theorem~\ref{t:non0_ampc2}, the asymptotic MPC at that state equals one, and by Proposition~\ref{pr:non-concave}, the consumption function is not concave in wealth. \end{example}
+\begin{example}[Strictly upward transitions] Suppose that, at some state, agents transition with probability one to a more risk averse state in the next period, and $R_t$ has a positive lower bound (which can be arbitrarily close to zero).
+Then Theorem~\ref{t:non0_ampc2} implies that consumption asymptotically tracks wealth one-for-one at that state, so the asymptotic MPC equals one.
+Moreover, Proposition~\ref{pr:non-concave} shows that the optimal consumption policy cannot be concave in wealth. \end{example}

 \begin{example}[Constant returns without capital income risk] Suppose the gross rate of return $R_t$ is constant at $R$.
 By Proposition~8 of \citet*{ma2021theory}, in the absence of preference shocks, a zero asymptotic MPC can occur only when $R<1$.
-This is empirically implausible, since it implies a negative rate of return to wealth.
-In contrast, when preference shocks are present, Theorem~\ref{t:0ampc_thm} above demonstrates that the asymptotic MPC is zero (except at the lowest risk aversion state) whenever the probability of transitioning to a lower risk aversion state and the probability that $\beta R > 0$ are positive, without any further restriction on $R$.
-In particular, zero asymptotic MPCs can arise even when $R \geq 1$. \end{example}
+This condition is difficult to reconcile with the observed asset returns, as it requires a negative risk-free interest rate.
+By contrast, once stochastic risk preferences are introduced, Theorem~\ref{t:0ampc_thm} implies that vanishing asymptotic MPCs arise whenever there is a positive probability of transitioning to a less risk averse state and $\beta R>0$ occurs with positive probability, without any further restriction on $R$.
+Therefore, the mechanism generating vanishing MPCs no longer relies on economically implausible return assumptions. \end{example}

 \begin{example}[Classical optimal savings problem with preference shocks] Consider the classical optimal savings problem, where $R_t \equiv R$ and $\beta_t \equiv \beta$ are positive constants with $\beta R < 1$ and $Y_t$ has a positive lower bound.
 Without preference shocks, \citet*{ma2021theory} show that the asymptotic MPC is